Code-Institute-Submissions/soniitsa-delicacy/README.md

 3 Valuable to the users and the product owner.

 FEATURES:
-delicacy website has three pages which are namely:
+delicacy app has three pages which are namely:

 Home: This page you can find ideas of full of exciting tried-and-tested recipes, inspiration, ideas, tips on diffrend foods.